khuedoan/blog/README.md

     └── example-post-cover.png
 ```

-Posts are placed in `content/posts`, each post is a Markdown file with a YAML front matter block:
+Posts are placed in `content/posts`, each post is a Markdown file with a YAML front matter block.
+All images are automatically optimized at build time by resizing and converting to the more efficient WebP format (remember to update the image format in your content to `.webp`).

+Here's an example post:

 ```
 ---
 title: Example post
 summary: This is an example post
 date: 2023-01-01T00:00:00+07:00
-cover: /images/example-post-cover.png
+cover: /images/example-post-cover.webp
 tags:
   - foo
   - bar